 If you know who your audience is, you can make informed decisions rather than placing something in your course and wait to see if it works.
 Additionally, if you know the who, you understand their “why.”
 Knowing the learner and their goals will go a long way, here’s why:

 - If you understand what their desired outcome is, you can direct their attention towards that.
-It’s easy for anyone to say “create great content” but knowing what that is “great” is entirely dependent on what the learner their “why.”
+It’s easy for anyone to say “create great content” but knowing what is “great” is entirely dependent on what the learner their “why.”

 - This will help you remove unnecessary information.
 If it doesn’t support the desired tasks, remove it.